Special Use Permits

 Please be aware that the $100.00 application fee is non-refundable.
 If your request is approved, a permit containing applicable terms and conditions will be sent to the person designated on the application.
 Additional fees may be charged based on the size and complexity of your permit.
 An estimated fee schedule will be provided upon approval of the permit.

 We recommend that you visit the park before submitting your application.
-If you have any questions about an event or activity, or to schedule a visit, please contact the Permit Coordinator.
+If you have any questions about an event or activity, or to schedule a visit, please contact the Special Use Permit Coordinator.

 Governors Island National Monument